Shannon Dawson

 Shannon Dawson (born August 9, 1977) is the offensive coordinator and quarterbacks coach at the University of Miami.
 Previously, he has been the offensive coordinator at Houston, Kentucky, West Virginia and Southern Miss.

 Coaching career

 Early coaching

 Dawson began his coaching career as a receivers coach at his alma mater in 2002.
-Dawson the began coaching with Hal Mumme in 2003 at Southeastern Louisiana where he was an offensive quality control coach and the team’s running backs coach in 2004.
+Dawson began coaching with Hal Mumme in 2003 at Southeastern Louisiana where he was an offensive quality control coach and the team’s running backs coach in 2004.
 He also coached with Mumme in 2005 at New Mexico State working as a graduate assistant.
 Dawson went to Millsaps College as offensive coordinator and quarterbacks coach in 2006 coaching there for two seasons.
 Dawson moved to Stephen F. Austin University in 2008 working once again as an offensive coordinator and quarterbacks coach, he would coach there until 2010.

 West Virginia

 Dawson helped build some of the nation’s most prolific offenses at West Virginia, where he coached from 2011–2014, with his last three as offensive coordinator.
 In his final season in Morgantown, WVU ranked 12th in the nation in total offense, averaging 499.8 yards per game, and was ninth nationally in passing offense at 317 yards per contest.
 The Mountaineers averaged 33.5 points per game and set a school record by scoring at least 30 points in eight consecutive games.
 WVU also averaged more than 182 rushing yards per game.